 Is WordPress good for SEO?

 Yes, WordPress is good in the sense, it makes the implementation of your SEO strategy easy from an on-page & technical standpoint.
-With regards to SEO for WordPress sites, it’s no different from regular SEO.
+With regards to SEO for WordPress sites or WooCommerce sites, it’s no different from regular SEO.
 The same principles apply to WordPress as well whether it is on-page, off-page or technical SEO.
 WordPress is not perfect but is quite flexible and easy to use.
 Self-hosted WordPress sites give you access to the code and the server.
 This is not something you get with Shopify or Wix sites.
 WordPress has a large open-source community with plenty of plugins available.

 Using WordPress out of the box isn’t going to help you rank in Google.
 You need to make sure that your site speed is lightning fast, and that your technical & on-page SEO is structurally sound alongside a solid off-page SEO strategy.

 What makes for a good WordPress hosting solution?